- 8.7–10.2 in

 Eastern Whip-poor-wills are nocturnal birds with loud, distinctive voices.
 At night they fly slowly and silently, often wheeling around 180 degrees in between wing flaps.
 When nesting or roosting, whip-poor-wills spend the day sitting motionless, becoming active only at dusk.
 They can fly nearly vertically when chasing insects.
 They usually forage in the semidarkness of early morning and early evening, but on moonlit nights they chase moths and beetles all night long.
 Whip-poor-wills appear to time their nesting so that chicks will hatch about 10 days before the full moon, when the parents have more time (and moonlight) to catch food for them.
 They regurgitate insects for their nestlings, which may move from the nest site within days of hatching if a predator comes to call.
 At about eight days old, the young molt into highly camouflaged plumage and the female leaves them in the care of the male, often starting a new clutch of two eggs nearby within the territory.
 The male establishes and maintains his territory by calling along the perimeter and by chasing off intruders while making aggressive calls and hisses, with raised wings and mouth open.
 Males and females feign injury to lead predators away from the nest.
 Whip-poor-wills are generally solitary, forming loose flocks during migration.

 Eastern Whip-poor-wills are still fairly common birds, but their numbers are in decline and parts of their range seem to have become unoccupied.
 Precise numbers for this nocturnal species are difficult to obtain through daytime surveys like the North American Breeding Bird Survey—people can contribute data via the Nightjar Survey Network.
 Overall numbers appeared stable in 1960–1980, but steep declines were recorded in Illinois, Pennsylvania, Tennessee, and Ontario.
-The main problem whip-poor-wills face is the loss of open-understory forests.
+Partners in Flight estimates the global breeding population at 2 million with 95 percent living part of the year in the U.S., 5 percent breeding in Canada, and 43 percent wintering in Mexico.
+They rate a 14 out of 20 on the Continental Concern Score and are listed on the 2012 Watch List.
+This U.S.-Canada Stewardship species is also listed as a Common Bird in Steep Decline.
+The main problem Whip-poor-wills face is the loss of open-understory forests.
 This can come from conversion to crops, pasture, urbanization, or fire suppression leading to dense understories.
 Some habitat may be being created as abandoned farmland reverts to forest.
-Because whip-poor-wills often fly over roads or sit on roadways while foraging, they are also vulnerable to collisions with cars.
-Partners in Flight estimates the population at about 2.4 million Eastern Whip-poor-wills, with 95 percent spending some part of the year in the United States.
-They are on the Partners in Flight Watch List (concern score a 14 out of 20) and are considered a Common Bird in Steep Decline.
+Because Whip-poor-wills often fly over roads or sit on roadways while foraging, they are also vulnerable to collisions with cars.

 Medium-distance migrant.
 Eastern Whip-poor-wills migrate to Mexico and Central America for the winter, apparently traveling mostly over land to get there.
 In spring they arrive in breeding grounds between late March and mid-May.
 Since they are less vocal in autumn we know less about their southward migration routes and timing, but they seem to leave between early September and late November.
 They may form loose flocks when they migrate.